-Do your children complain about having to learn spelling words, when they can easily just use spelling checker and auto-correct?
-Perhaps you yourself have been wondering if it’s still important to learn how to spell.
+Do your children complain about having to learn spelling words when they can easily use a spelling checker and auto-correct?
+You may have been wondering if learning how to spell is still important.
 However, even with modern technology in a digital world, spelling is still an essential skill for children to learn.

 Bring learning spelling to life with these four spelling games:

-Play any game that is normally played with dice with the child — Monopoly, for example.
-The parent can continue to move her token forward in the normal way by throwing the dice, but the child must orally spell a word to move forward.
+Play any game usually played with dice with your child — Monopoly, for example.
+The parent can continue to move her token forward in the usual way by throwing the dice, but the child must orally spell a word to move forward.

-To select words that can be used, the parent can use words from the child’s schoolwork that he often misspells.
+To select spelling words for the game, the parent can use words from the child’s schoolwork that they often misspell.
 She must make word cards of these words.
 It is best to use not fewer than 20 words and not more than 30.
 When playing a board game, the same 20-30 words can be used, or if the child already knows how to spell them, other words can be selected.
-The parent must thoroughly shuffle the word cards, and then put them in a pile upside down on the table between the two (or more) players.
+The parent must thoroughly shuffle the word cards and then put them in a pile upside down on the table between the two (or more) players.

-The aim of the game is that the child must make a list of all the words he can think of using only the letters of the chosen word.
-It can also be played as a competition, meaning the parent can play it with the child, and at the end, the one with the largest number of correctly spelled words, wins.
+The aim of the game is that the child must make a list of all the words they can think of using only the letters of the chosen word.
+It can also be played as a competition, meaning the parent can play it with the child, and at the end, the one with the largest number of correctly spelled words wins.

-There are always many words that can be formed in this way, and in an indirect manner the spelling of the chosen word is practiced, while many other words are also tested for spelling.
+There are always many words that can be formed in this way, and indirectly, the spelling of the chosen word is practiced, while many other words are also tested for spelling.
 A few examples of words that can be formed from the letters of “difficulty” are: if, left, cult, cliff, fifty, duty, etc.

 Note that each letter may be used once only.
-The letter f appears twice in the word “difficulty,” and therefore a word like “fifty” is acceptable.
-“Dull,” however, is not acceptable.
+The letter f appears twice in the word “difficulty.”
+Therefore, a word like “fifty” is acceptable.
+“Dull,” however, is not permitted.

 Some examples of words to be used: alphabetical; misunderstanding; occasionally; postponement; mayonnaise; multimillionaire; credibility; determination; education; friendship; generosity; hippopotamus.

 Another interesting method of practicing spelling is by making word jumbles.
-The child then has to sort out the confused letters to come up with a word, which he has been taught before.
+The child then has to sort out the jumbled letters to come up with a word, which they have been taught before.

 To play this game, the parent and child will both need a piece of paper and a pencil.
-Write the 26 letters of the alphabet on a piece of paper, and select a letter at random.
-The parent and the child must now, as fast as they can, write down a name, surname, animal and town that starts with the selected letter.
-The one that finishes first gives the other party only 5 seconds, before shouting “Stop!” and then all pencils must be put down.
+Write the 26 alphabet letters on a piece of paper and randomly select a letter.
+The parent and child must now write down a first name, last name, animal, and town that starts with the letter chosen as fast as possible.
+The one that finishes first gives the other party only 5 seconds before shouting, “Stop!”
+Then, all pencils must be put down.

 Ten points are awarded for each correctly spelled word.
-If both parent and child had exactly the same word under one of the headings, for example, both had the same animal, only 5 points will be awarded if the word was correctly spelled.
+However, if both parent and child had the same word under one of the headings, for example, both had the same animal, only 5 points would be awarded if the word was correctly spelled.

 Say, for instance, the letter “d” was selected: